 - Rising Sophomore, Junior, or Senior

 - Physician clearance for students who manage a physical or mental health condition

 The application process varies depending on which internship option you select.
 All applicants will complete the following steps.
-Supplemental application steps are detailed in 'Course Options'.
+Additional application steps are detailed in 'Course Options.'

 - Complete the Shepherd application by the January 15 deadline

 - List a recommender

 - Interview with Shepherd at W&L

 International students participate in a Shepherd internship through the Curricular Practical Training (CPT) program, which allows F-1 visa students to participate in paid or unpaid internship experiences that are directly related to the student's major or must be for academic credit or a major requirement.
 All declared students at W&L are eligible for CPT.
 The Practical Training guide provides an overview of CPT and how to obtain CPT authorization for both undergraduate and law students.

 Shepherd Higher Education Consortium on Poverty (SHECP)